 The patent behind this approach of combining paid and organic results was this one, granted in April:

 Inventors: Conrad Wai, Christopher Souvey, Lewis Denizen, Gaurav Garg, Awaneesh Verma, Emily Kay Moxley, Jeremy Silber, Daniel Amaral de Medeiros Rocha, and Alexander Fischer

 Granted: April 17, 2018

 Filed: May 12, 2016

-Methods, systems, and apparatus include computer programs encoded on a computer-readable storage medium, including a method for providing content.
+Methods, systems, and apparatus include computer programs encoded on a computer-readable storage medium, including a method for providing the content.
 A search query is received.
-Search results responsive to the query are identified, including identifying a first search result in a top set of search results that is associated with a brand.
-Based at least in part on the query, one or more eligible content items are identified for delivery along with the search results responsive to the query.
-A determination is made as to when at least one of the eligible content items is associated with the same brand as the brand associated with the first search result.
-The first search result and one of the determined at least one eligible content items are combined into a combined content item and providing the combined content item as a search result responsive to the request.
+Search results responsive to the query are identified, including identifying a first search result in a top set of search results associated with a brand.
+Based at least in part on the query, one or more eligible content items are identified for the delivery along with the search results responsive to the query.
+A determination is made when at least one of the eligible content items is associated with the same brand as the brand associated with the first search result.
+The first search result and one of the determined at least one eligible content item are combined into a combined content item and providing the combined content item as a search result responsive to the request.

 The patent does include details on things such as an “entity/brand determination engine,” which can compare paid results with organic results to see if they cover the same brand.
 This is one of the changes that indexing things instead of strings are bringing us.